Norskiii/speech-to-text-translation/README.md

 # Speech-to-text translation
-Speech-to-text translation implimented as a part of a Deep Speaking Avatar Bsc project.
+Speech-to-text (STT) translation implimented as a part of a Deep Speaking Avatar Bsc project.

 ## DeepSpeech

-Translation from speech to text is done using a open-source Speech-To-Text engine [DeepSpeech](https://github.com/mozilla/DeepSpeech).
+In the baseline version, translation from speech to text is done using an open-source Speech-To-Text engine [DeepSpeech](https://github.com/mozilla/DeepSpeech).
 DeepSpeech has a pre-trained model and external scorer for English language, which can be downloaded with the following commands:
 ```
 wget https://github.com/mozilla/DeepSpeech/releases/download/v0.9.3/deepspeech-0.9.3-models.pbmm
 wget https://github.com/mozilla/DeepSpeech/releases/download/v0.9.3/deepspeech-0.9.3-models.scorer
 ```
-DeepSpeech documentation encourages the use of virtual environments.
-More information on using a virtual environment and installing the DeepSpeech package can be found [here](https://deepspeech.readthedocs.io/en/v0.9.3/USING.html#using-the-python-package).
+## QuartzNet
+QuartzNet is an automatic speech recognition model that is supported by [NVIDIA NeMo toolkit](https://github.com/NVIDIA/NeMo).
+It can achieve better word-error-rates when compared to DeepSpeech, so most likely it will be used in the final version of Deep Speaking Avatar STT.

+## Requirements
+1. Python 3.6 or above
+2. Pytorch 1.7.1 or above

 ## Setup on Linux